 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
-These are accounted in the Statement of Profit and Loss under Other income and Other expenses.
+These are accounted in and other explanatory information to the standalone financial statements as at and for the year ended 31 March 2023 the Statement of Profit and Loss under Other income and Other expenses.